 Department of Biochemistry and Synthetic Metabolism

-- How many metabolic pathways in the global carbon cycle are still undiscovered and what is their function?
+- Which metabolic pathways in the global carbon cycle are currently still undiscovered, and what functions do they have?

-- How do enzymes catalyze challenging reactions (e.g. the conversion of CO2) and what drives their evolution?
+- How are essential biochemical reactions such as the conversion of CO2 catalyzed by enzymes, and what drives their development?

-- How do we transplant artificial metabolic networks into natural and synthetic cells (e.g., to create artificial chloroplasts)?
+- How do we implement these new metabolic pathways in natural and synthetic cells?

-To answer these questions, we use a wide array of methods, including protein biochemistry, molecular and structural biology, metabolic and genetic engineering, experimental evolution, NMR and UV/Vis spectroscopy, metabolomics, transcriptomics and proteomics, synthetic biology and fluorescence microscopy.
-Through a network of collaborations, we are in intense exchange with other researchers and laboratories worldwide, including France, Switzerland, the Netherlands Israel, Chile and the United States.
+We use a variety of methods from protein biochemistry, molecular and structural biology, metabolic and genetic engineering, experimental evolution, NMR and UV/Vis spectroscopy, metabolomics, transcriptomics and proteomics, synthetic biology and fluorescence microscopy.
+Embedded in a network of collaborations, we work closely with researchers from other institutions, for example in France, Switzerland, the Netherlands, Israel, Chile and the USA.